-In our last moments, we might think of things we might have done — dreams, mistakes, opportunities.
+In our last moments, we might think of things we could have done — dreams, mistakes, opportunities.
 Most people have an answer to “Have you ever?” and most have an excuse for “Why?”
 Recently, I stumbled upon an interesting adventure that is in my bucket list — skydiving.